Visually Impaired Services

-E-Audio Books: Another form of audio material, these titles are downloaded via the internet and listened to on a computer or compatible MP3 player.
+Another form of audio material, e-audio books are downloaded via the internet and listened to on a computer or compatible MP3 player.
 To use this service, stop by the library to register and create an account.
 The service is available to all Grace A Dow Memorial Library card holders and is a popular way to experience over several thousand titles.

-Large Print Books: An extensive collection of fiction and non-fiction titles is available in the Large Print area.
+An extensive collection of fiction and non-fiction titles is available in the Large Print area.
 This collection is frequently updated with bestsellers as well as other notable books.
-Ask about obtaining a large print edition through interlibrary loan if you canít locate a copy in our collection.
+Ask about obtaining a large print edition through interlibrary loan if you can’t locate a copy in our collection.

-You do not need to be legally blind to use this services - if standard print has become difficult for you, a friend, or a family member, please call
+You do not need to be legally blind to use these services - if standard print has become difficult for you, a friend, or a family member, please call 800-992-9012.